 Couple and their family having a Sapphire Point wedding

-COVID-19 UPDATE: Sapphire point initially revoked all permits for 2020, but now are taking sapphire point elopement permit reservations for 2021.
+COVID-19 UPDATE: Sapphire point initially revoked all permits for 2020, but now are taking sapphire point elopement permit reservations for late 2021.
 Check with the rangers office for up-to date info.

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.